 https://pubmed.ncbi.nlm.nih.gov/12383230/

-Excursus: Combination of PQQ with coenzyme Q10 useful in relation to brain function in people over 50
+Excursus: The combination of PQQ with coenzyme Q10 is beneficial for brain function in people over 50.

-In terms of improving brain function, even better results were observed when PQQ was combined with coenzyme Q10.
-This synergistic effect was further demonstrated in a double-blind, placebo-controlled clinical study on humans conducted in Japan in 2009.
-In this study of 71 people between the ages of 40 and 70, supplementing with 20 mg of PQQ per day resulted in improvements in tests of higher cognitive functions compared to the placebo group.
-But the results were even more impressive in the group that received 20 mg of PQQ along with 300 mg of coenzyme Q10.
+Even better results regarding improved brain function were observed when PQQ was combined with coenzyme Q10.
+This synergistic effect was further demonstrated in a 2009 clinical, placebo-controlled, double-blind study in humans conducted in Japan.
+In this study of 71 people aged between 40 and 70, supplementation with 20 mg of PQQ per day led to improvements in tests of higher cognitive functions compared to the placebo group.
+However, the results were even more impressive in the group that received 20 mg of PQQ together with 300 mg of coenzyme Q10.

-It therefore seems that people over the age of 50 would be better off taking PQQ together with CoQ10.
-However, for most people under 50, it is not necessary to take CoQ10 as their bodies usually produce sufficient amounts themselves (our bodies can produce CoQ10 themselves - but PQQ cannot), unless they are taking medications such as cholesterol-lowering statins that interfere with CoQ10 production.
+It therefore seems that people over 50 should ideally take PQQ together with CoQ10.
+However, for most people under 50, it is not necessary to take CoQ10, as their bodies i.d.R. produce sufficient amounts ourselves (our body can produce CoQ10 itself – but not PQQ), unless medications such as cholesterol-lowering statins are being taken, which impair CoQ10 production.

 Source: Itoh Y, Hine K, Miura H, et al. Effect of the antioxidant supplement pyrroloquinoline quinone disodium salt (BioPQQ™) on cognitive functions.
 Adv Exp Med Biol 2016;876:319-325.

-In line with the results from cerebral infarction, PQQ (so far only data from animal experiments are available / clinical trials on humans are pending) administered directly before, during and after a heart attack causes less damage.
-This effect seems to be better than that of metoprolol (a standard drug for protection against reperfusion damage during and after a heart attack).
+Consistent with the results in cerebral infarction, PQQ (so far only data from animal studies are available; clinical trials in humans are pending) causes less damage when administered directly before, during, and after a heart attack.
+This effect appears to be superior to that of metoprolol (a standard medication for protecting against reperfusion injury during and after a heart attack).
 Source: https://pubmed.ncbi.nlm.nih.gov/16891289/

 PQQ was also able to protect animal heart cells from oxidative stress and mitochondrial dysfunction.
-The increased formation of free radicals triggered by hydrogen peroxide (H2O2) could be reduced in the heart muscle cells by PQQ.
+The increased formation of free radicals triggered by hydrogen peroxide (H2O2) was reduced in heart muscle cells by PQQ.
 Source: https://www.sciencedirect.com/science/article/abs/pii/S0006291X07017123

 Improving insulin sensitivity in type 2 diabetes